bufbuild-ru/docs/docs/protovalidate/schemas/custom-rules/index.md

 With CEL available at the field and message levels, it's hard to think of validation rules that can't be expressed within Protobuf files.

+::: tip Note
-::: tip Learn how to create complex CEL expressions in [advanced CEL rules](../../cel/).
+Learn how to create complex CEL expressions in [advanced CEL rules](../../cel/).
 :::

 ## Creating field rules